 On 7 December 2016, the FATF published the fourth mutual evaluation report on Switzerland.
 Overall Switzerland receives good marks, also in comparison to the other countries which have already been reviewed.
 Switzerland must, however, continue its efforts in the fight against money laundering and terrorist financing.
 The report therefore contains a number of recommendations for improving Swiss legislation and its implementation.
 Switzerland is being subjected to a follow-up process, which is customary within the framework of the evaluations of the FATF.
 The dispatch on the amendments to the Anti-Money Laundering Act (AMLA) was adopted on 26 June 2019.
 The bill takes account of the most important recommendations from the Financial Action Task Force's (FATF) Mutual Evaluation Report on Switzerland and strengthens the integrity of the financial centre.

-In 2019, up to now, the FATF has adopted mutual evaluation reports on Finland, China, Hong Kong and Greece.
+In 2019, the FATF adopted mutual evaluation reports on Finland, China, Hong Kong, Greece, Turkey and Russia.
 These countries are in a follow-up process, as is Switzerland.

-The FATF's activities in 2019 are also focussing mainly on virtual assets and the applicability and adaptation of the corresponding recommendations.
+The FATF's activities in 2019 also focussed mainly on virtual assets and the applicability and adaptation of the corresponding recommendations.
 Guidelines on the risk assessment of terrorist financing have been published.